 A Hot Problem: The BMW Emission Scandal

 Like a handful of other manufacturers, BMW now finds itself under scrutiny for the ‘performance’ of two of their diesel-based vehicles.
 Tracing back to the international Volkswagen scandal that involved the manufacturer paying out billions of dollars and some officials facing jail time, a number of other car makers have found themselves under scrutiny.
-Since then, Fiat Chrysler Automobiles (FCA), General Motors/Chevrolet and Ford Motor Company have faced similar allegations of having software installed, preventing regulators from recognizing the true environmental toll the vehicles dealt during normal usage.
+Since then, Fiat Chrysler Automobiles (FCA), General Motors/Chevrolet and others have faced similar allegations of having software installed, preventing regulators from recognizing the true environmental toll the vehicles dealt during normal usage.

 But what exactly is this BMW emission problem?
 In short, when seeking approval from governmental regulators, manufacturers provide sample vehicles that, in a controlled environment, are test run to determine how they operate.
 Rather than being driven on the open road, these vehicles are put on ramps and the like to simulate road conditions.
 However, due to the very specific nature in which these tests are conducted and published, a common baseline or ‘setting’ becomes public knowledge.

 Based upon these common settings, software code is then generated to help the vehicle detect when it is in a ‘testing’ environment.
 When this is determined, the vehicle shifts how it operates and, in turn, provides numbers and levels that meet governmental standards.
 Once the vehicle is no longer in this ‘testing mode,’ however, the vehicle shifts how it operates that results in much higher, unapproved levels of emissions.
 As seen in this overview of the Volkswagen scandal, the defeat device does not happen by accident and is, instead, a complicated engineering undertaking.